Footwear

 My Choice

 I have found that “barefoot” style shoes that have minimal soles and zero drop heels work best for me.
 Around 2005 a friend encourage me shift from landing on my heel to the front of my foot and use minimalist shoes.
 The transition produced some soreness as the leg muscles I used changed, but once I made the shift I found that my knee pain disappeared and the number of miles I could comfortably walk more than doubled.
 For several years I used ultra minimalist shoes (Vibram 5fingers and Luna Sandals), but I kept stubbing my toes.
 For several years I switched to trail runners and Keen sandals thanks to their toe cap.
-My foot placement is better these days, I am back to Luna Sandals.
+My foot placement is better these days, I am back to Luna Shammas Sandals.
 Today my footwear is:

 • Inov-8 Trailfly G 270.
 Trail runners: Near perfect fit for me.
 Toe box is a bit smaller than ideal, but large enough.
 Good traction.
 Have gotten ~1500 miles on several pairs before they need to be replaced.
 Original was available is all black.